I3DS/i3ds-vzense-tof/README.md

 ## Operation

+To list available cameras, run the program with the -p argument: `i3ds_vzense_tof -p`.
+This will print the number of available cameras and the information about them.
+The serial number is what is used as CAMERA-NAME for the -c argument below.
+The last few characters of this serial number will also be printed on the label on the device.

 Start the node using `src/i3ds_vzense_tof`.
-A specific camera can be connected to by supply the `-c CAMERA-NAME` parameter.
+A specific camera can be connected to by suppling the `-c CAMERA-NAME` parameter.

 To visualize the TOF output, in a new terminal, run: `i3ds_camera_capture --tof 1`

 Then activate the TOF using: `i3ds_configure_tof --activate`

 Set the wanted range using `i3ds_configure_tof -D NUM` where NUM is 1 (near), 2 (middle), 3 (far).
+The NUM argument gives the max range in meters.
+The vzense camera supports three ranges:
+* Near: 0.35-1.5 m
+* Mid: 0.8-4.4 m
+* Far: 1.2-6.2 m

 Start the TOF using `i3ds_configure_tof --start`

 Stop the TOF using `i3ds_configure_tof --stop`